 - Place approximately one tablespoon of cheese filling on one end of the phyllo dough.
 Fold it over to create a pocket (watch the video in the Helpful Hints link above).
 You will then use something (anything!) to cut the phyllo dough, so that you are left with a half moon shaped tyropita.

 - Have your oven preheated to 350 degrees Fahrenheit.
 Place your tyropites on a parchment lined baking sheet and place in bottom rack of oven for about 15 minutes.
-Move baking sheet to middle rack of oven and cook for an additional 30 minutes.
-After those 30 minutes, remove your baking sheet from the oven.
+Move baking sheet to middle rack of oven and cook for an additional 15-20 minutes, or until they’re golden in colour.
+After those 15-20 minutes, remove your baking sheet from the oven.
 Beat together 1 – 2 eggs (depending on how many tyropites you are actually baking in the moment) and brush on to the top of the tyropites.

 - Your tyropites are done when the phyllo and egg wash are golden brown.
 Enjoy.